Public Administration and Policy

 Are you inspired to tackle challenging problems in your community?
 Do you think about the role that government plays in the lives of residents?
-If you find yourself curious about how to change policies and programs, then a degree in Public Administration may be right for you.
+If you find yourself curious about how to change policies and programs, then a degree in Public Administration and Policy may be right for you.

 UTSA’s Public Administration Program

-UTSA’s Public Administration degree prepares students to take on a wide range of issues such as environmental sustainability, affordable housing, educational equity, and walkable neighborhoods.
+UTSA’s Public Administration and Policy degree prepares students to take on a wide range of issues such as environmental sustainability, affordable housing, educational equity, and walkable neighborhoods.
 This degree will prepare you for leadership roles in public service by giving you a strong foundation on how government works, a focus on urban planning and management, and tools to analyze complex problems.
 Students learn from scholars as well as experienced practitioners in the policy field.

 With the program based at UTSA’s Downtown Campus, the city becomes part of our classroom experience.
 Students walk to City Hall for class field trips and complete internships at a range of agencies near campus.
 The program also offers students opportunities to study and gain professional experience in Washington, DC and at the state capitol in Austin, TX.